vmware-samples/vmware-blockchain-samples/erc20-load-test-tool/README.md

-This is a sample load testing tool to transfer [SecurityToken](../hardhat/contracts/SecurityToken.sol) from a sender to a recipient account at a controlled pace using [web3j](https://github.com/web3j/web3j) library.
+This is a sample load testing tool to transfer [SecurityToken](../hardhat/contracts/SecurityToken.sol) from a sender to one or more recipient accounts at a controlled pace using [web3j](https://github.com/web3j/web3j) library.

 # Setup